Public Health Overview

 - Knowing the signs and symptoms of COVID-19, checking for them regularly and reporting them when they occur.

-Each Monday evening, the University notifies the community of the prior week’s testing results of positive cases on and near campus through a public health alert.
+On the first business day of each week, the University notifies the community of the prior week’s testing results of positive cases on campus and among affiliated faculty, staff and students through a public health alert.
 To receive the public health alert, subscribe to Daily COVID-19 Updates.Back to Top

-Georgetown will continue to comply with all applicable privacy, confidentiality, and public health laws relating to collection and maintenance of testing and other health-related records.
-The University recognizes the importance of protecting private health information and will protect faculty, student, and staff privacy by limiting what sensitive information is collected, who has access to it, how it is used, and how long it is retained to the extent possible while protecting public health.Back to Top
+Georgetown will continue to comply with all applicable privacy, confidentiality and public health laws relating to collection and maintenance of vaccination, testing and other health-related records.
+The University recognizes the importance of protecting private health information and will protect faculty, staff, student and visitor privacy by limiting what sensitive information is collected, who has access to it, how it is used and how long it is retained to the extent possible while protecting public health.Back to Top

 Individuals who fail to comply with the University’s public health guidelines could endanger themselves or others.
 Serious or persistent noncompliance may result in ongoing suspension of access to campus and University facilities, and corrective or disciplinary actions and sanctions under the procedures set forth in campus student codes of conduct or professionalism, the Faculty Responsibilities Code, and Human Resources policies, as applicable.Back to Top